 Marvel at monumental relics like the Rosetta Stone, Parthenon sculptures, and a mysterious Easter Island statue.
 Step away from the more popular attractions and explore the quieter galleries that celebrate Oceanic, Middle Eastern, and Babylonian beginnings.

 Even the most seasoned museum-goer wouldn’t be able to absorb the British Museum in a single day, it’s that large!
 However, no matter how long you have to spend here, it’s well worth the visit!
-The best part is that admission to the museum is free!
+The best part is that admission to the museum is free, if you’re looking for budget London travel tips.

 • Entrance: Free